 - Incoming Fields map Parameters defined in your third-party system to the Centercode feedback form.
 Below is an example of incoming JSON data.
-Here you can see it matching to these fields exactly.
-See the example image below.
+Here you can see it matching these fields exactly.

 - The Workflow section leverages the existing Workflow configured for your Feedback Type

-- When External Source is created without an otherwise matching Submitter, it is attributed to the Default Submitter, which is an existing user account of your choosing.
+- When feedback tickets are created through the External Source integration without a matching Submitter, it is attributed to the Default Submitter, which is an existing user account of your choosing.

 - Advanced Options allow you to decide if your External Source should trigger existing Feedback Automation or Workflows (including External Destinations)